Articles 10 Questions to Ask When Considering an IRA

 8. Do I have to start taking money out of my IRA at a certain age?

 With a traditional IRA, you must start required minimum distributions (RMDs) at age 70½ or face a tax penalty.2 With a Roth IRA, you don’t have to make RMDs during your lifetime.

 9. What's a rollover IRA?

 A rollover IRA is an account set up to accept transferred funds from another IRA or an employer-sponsored retirement plan.
 Rollover IRAs aren’t bound to the annual contribution limit for IRAs.
 Any amount can be rolled over as long as it comes from an eligible plan (such as a 401(k), 403(b), 457 or TSP) or another IRA.
 A rollover IRA can be an excellent way to maintain tax advantages of retirement savings after you leave your job.

 Starting in 2015, you may roll over an IRA to another IRA only once each year, regardless of how many IRAs you own.
 Direct and indirect transfers from employer plans to IRAs aren’t limited.

 10. Why open an IRA if I already have a 401(k)?

 IRAs can be a great way to supplement your employer-sponsored retirement plan savings.
-Not only can an IRA give you an opportunity to save more money for retirement, but you can also have access to a wider range of investments than what your employer-sponsored plan offers.
+Not only can an IRA give you an opportunity to save more money for retirement, but you may also have access to a wider range of investments than what your employer-sponsored plan offers.
 For example, you can put your money into insured IRA certificates or savings.
 Or, you could purchase stocks, bonds and/or mutual funds if you have a brokerage IRA, such as those available through Navy Federal Financial Group.3

 1Premature withdrawals from either type of IRA will be taxed at ordinary income tax rates and are subject to a 10 percent IRS penalty.

-2Failure to make RMDs may result in a tax penalty of 50 percent of the amount that should have been withdrawn but wasn't.
+2Failure to make RMDs may result in a tax penalty of 50 percent of the amount that should have been withdrawn but was not.

 3Investments in stocks, bonds and mutual funds are not insured by any federal government agency, are not deposits of Navy Federal, and may lose value, including possible loss of principal amount invested.